-Free initial brief consultations (~ 1 hour) are available to design experiments and discuss analysis strategies.
-These can be requested either through email.
-Free consultations that require slightly more time or limited data analysis, such as power calculations, can be requested by Harvard Medical School labs at Harvard Catalyst biostatistics consulting by pressing on the Request Consultation button, and then in the form checking the Biostatistics Consultation box (NOT the Bioinformatics Consultation box).
+For HMS labs, free consultations that require slightly more time or limited data analysis, such as power calculations, can be requested at Harvard Catalyst biostatistics consulting by pressing on the Request Consultation button, and then in the form checking the Biostatistics Consultation box (NOT the Bioinformatics Consultation box).
 Biostatistics consultations from Joslin flow automatically to Jonathan Dreyfuss.

 For omic and non-omic data, we offer sample size, power calculations, experimental design recommendations and multiple analysis approaches such as ANOVA, ANCOVA, repeated measures ANOVA, handling of missing values, nonparametric analyses, causal inference such as mediation analysis, and machine learning.

-We offer omic analysis of all data types, including next-generation sequencing (of bulk tissue, single cells, single nuclei, or spatial), mass spectrometry, microarrays, and qPCR.
+We offer omic analysis of all data types, including next-generation sequencing (of bulk tissue, single cells, single nuclei, or spatial), mass spectrometry, microarrays (e.g. methylchip, SomaLogic), and qPCR.
 We also meta-analyze multiple experiments and integrate data types, construct and analyze networks such as gene networks, and apply metabolic flux analysis such as inferring fluxes from Seahorse flux analyzer data.

 We can analyze and integrate public data sets, which you can cite and include in your manuscript.
 One helpful resource to find public data of all types is Omics Discovery Index, which includes data from the NIH NCBI Gene Expression Omnibus (GEO).
 Using GEO Profiles, you can search for the expression of a gene across GEO's curated data sets.